zheng129/programming-languages/big-ideas.md

 ## Compositionality

-We will see many instance of this.
+We will see many instances of this.
 For now, read again the lecture on [synatx and semantics](https://hackmd.io/hILQksyiTUW4mXxxOSF7eQ).

 ## Termination by Measuring the Size of a Computation

+... comes Wednesday ...

 ## Propositions = Types, Proofs = Programs

+We have seen an example of a recursive program that is a proof by induction in the [lecture on Idris]().

 ## Induction: The Smallest Set Closed Under a Set of Rules

-[We discussed in some detail]() that the set of natural numbers, the transitive closure of a relation, the set of programming languages given by a context-free grammar and the set of true equations derivable from given axioms are all examples of inductively defined sets.
+[We discussed in some detail](https://hackmd.io/s/H1panO_um) that the set of natural numbers, the transitive closure of a relation, the set of programming languages given by a context-free grammar and the set of true equations derivable from given axioms are all examples of inductively defined sets.

+- The task to show that a given element `e` is in a given inductively defined set `S` amounts to finding a derivation that constructs the element `e` from the rules defining `S`.
+- From this point of view, parsing and theorem proving is essentially the same activity.

 ## Confluent and Terminating Rewrite Systems have Unique Normal Forms